Note: All time frames listed below are EST unless stated otherwise.

 Q: Will you sub promo material, the movies, or past Pokémon series?

-A: We will most likely never sub promo material, but movies and previous series aren’t off the table.
+A: We usually won’t sub promo material, but movies and previous series aren’t off the table.
 If we feel there’s a need for it and our team is interested, we’ll do it.

-Q: Do you plan to sub future Pokémon series after Sun & Moon?
+Q: Do you plan to sub future Pokémon series after Pocket Monsters 2019?

-A: Although we won’t commit to anything at this time, we see no reason to stop with Sun & Moon.
+A: Although we won’t commit to anything at this time, we see no reason to stop when the time comes.